Ada-Apprenticeships/PRG1-debugging-workshop-py/readme.md

 ## 🧰 Installation

-In this codespace, you should have the following applications installed:
+In this codespace, you should have the following applications installed:p

-1. `node`.
-This is the JavaScript runtime we'll use to execute the JavaScript programs in this workshop.
-Check node is installed by running `node --version` in your terminal and check this command returns the current node version.
-1. `eslint` This is a static analysis tool for checking syntax and issues in your code.
-Check eslint is installed by running `eslint --version` in your terminal and check this command returns the current eslint version.

 ## Background